Square Enix: Film

-Manga
+Publishing

 The company has a manga publishing division in Japan (originally from Enix) called Gangan Comics, which publishes content for the Japanese market only.
 In 2010, however, Square Enix launched a digital manga store for North American audiences via its Members services, which contains several notable series published in Gangan anthologies.
 Titles published by Gangan Comics include Fullmetal Alchemist, Soul Eater, and many others.
-Other titles include manga adaptations of various Square Enix games, like Dragon Quest, Kingdom Hearts and Star Ocean.
+Other titles include manga adaptations of various Square Enix games, like Dragon Quest, Kingdom Hearts, and Star Ocean.
 Some of these titles have also been adapted into anime series.
 Fullmetal Alchemist is the most successful title of Square Enix's manga branch, with more than 64 million volumes sold worldwide.
 It is licensed in North America by Viz Media, while its two anime adaptations were licensed by Funimation (now known as Crunchyroll) in North America.
 Starting in Q4 2019, Square Enix began publishing some of its manga series in English.

 Merchandise

-Square Enix has created merchandise for virtually all of their video game franchises, many items are available only in Japan.
+Square Enix has created merchandise for virtually all of their video game franchises.
 Starting in 2000, Square Enix's former online gaming portal PlayOnline sold merchandise from game franchises including Parasite Eve, Vagrant Story, Chocobo Racing, Front Mission, Chrono Cross, and Final Fantasy.
 Mascots from game franchises are a popular focus for merchandise, such as the Chocobo from Final Fantasy, which has been seen as a rubber duck, a plush baby Chocobo, and on coffee mugs.
 Square Enix also designed a Chocobo character costume for the release of Chocobo Tales.
 The Slime character from Dragon Quest has also been frequently used in Square Enix merchandise, especially in Japan.
-On the Japanese Square Enix shopping website, there is also a Slime-focused section called "Smile Slime".
-Slime merchandise includes plush toys, pencil cases, keychains, game controllers, a stylus, and several board games, including one titled Dragon Quest Slime Racing.
+On the Japanese language Square Enix shopping website, there is also a Slime-focused section called "Smile Slime".
+Slime merchandise includes plush toys, game controllers, figurines, and several board games, including one titled Dragon Quest Slime Racing.
 In Japan, pork-filled steam buns shaped like slimes have been sold in 2010.
 For Dragon Quest's 25th anniversary, special items were sold, including business cards, tote bags, and crystal figurines.
 Rabites from the Mana series have appeared in several pieces of Square Enix merchandise, including plush dolls, cushions, lighters, mousepads, straps, telephone cards, and T-shirts.
 Square Enix has also made merchandise for third party series, including figures Mass Effect and Halo in 2012.
-Beginning in 2012, it has shops called "Square Enix Cafe" in Tokyo, Osaka and Shanghai, which display and sell merchandise, as well as serve café food.
+Beginning in 2012, it operates shops called "Square Enix Cafe" in Tokyo, Osaka and Shanghai, which display and sell merchandise, as well as serve café food.